*Page contains affiliate links

 Although less common that chlorine, fluoride is artificially added to water supplies in a number of countries around the world.
-According to Wikipedia, artificially fluoridated water is rarer in Continental Europe, for example, than the US, where a large proportion of states receive water that has fluoride added to it.
+According to Wikipedia, artificially fluoridated water is rarer in Continental Europe, than the US, where a large proportion of states receive water that has fluoride artificially added.

 Water fluoridation is the controlled addition of fluoride to municipal water supplies to reduce tooth decay.
 Tooth decay has become much more of an issue in the modern world with the introduction of such high levels of refined sugar into modern diets.

-Dental cares are a major concern in most industrialised countries – according to Wikipedia it affects 60–90% of schoolchildren and the vast majority of adults.
-However, some research suggests, the addition of fluoride is unnecessary, as most European countries have experienced marked declines in tooth decay without its use, which is largely put down to the introduction of fluoride toothpaste in the 70s.
+Dental cares are a major concern in most industrialised countries.
+However, some research suggests, the addition of fluoride is unnecessary, as most European countries have experienced marked declines in tooth decay without its use, which is largely attributed to the introduction of fluoride toothpaste in the 70s.